The Artist/Audience Relationship

 As for meeting up in person, this is another topic entirely.
 I am happy to meet and greet with people at cons, events and designated ‘Miracle of Sound’ times.
 Any fan you ask who has met me in person will tell you I am accommodating, friendly and respectful to them.
 However – I do not do one on one meet ups with complete strangers from the internet.
 I know people who have had terrible experiences with this and it’s something that would make me very uncomfortable and anxious.
 I can only speak for myself but I can’t even imagine asking one of my favorite musicians to come and spend one on one time with me.
 For me that would be vastly overstepping the boundary of the artist/audience relationship and I wouldn’t dream of it.
 It would feel pretty arrogant of me to even ask.

 …and I am totally not worth being that guy about.
-I’m a boring, nerdy Irish dude who spends his day on the computer clicking a mouse around Cubase.
+I’m a boring nerd who spends his day on the computer clicking a mouse around music software.

-Thanks for reading this guys, I hope it gives a little understanding of exactly why it is you got that ‘friend request declined’ message or got seemingly ignored.
+Thanks for reading this guys, I hope it gives a little understanding of exactly why it is you got seemingly 'ignored'.
 Feel free to follow on Twitter, comment on Youtube or message the MOS email where I try to respond to as many people as I can.